Which Institutions Own Shares In Lightspeed POS Inc. (LSPD)?

 The top institutional shareholder in the company is Caisse De Depot Et Placement Du Quebec with over 24.29 million shares valued at $1.71 billion.
 The investor’s holdings represent 19.01% of the LSPD Shares outstanding.
 As of Dec 30, 2020, the second largest holder is FMR, LLC with 6.73 million shares valued at $473.99 million to account for 5.27% of the shares outstanding.
 The other top investors are Vista Equity Partners Management, LLC which holds 3.93 million shares representing 3.08% and valued at over $276.64 million, while Capital Research Global Investors holds 2.60% of the shares totaling 3.32 million with a market value of $234.0 million.

-Lightspeed POS Inc. (NYSE: LSPD) is -23.16% lower on its value in year-to-date trading and has touched a low of $8.17 and a high of $82.53 in the current 52-week trading range.
+Lightspeed POS Inc. (NYSE: LSPD) is -8.31% lower on its value in year-to-date trading and has touched a low of $8.17 and a high of $82.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LSPD stock was last observed hovering at around $58.46 in the last trading session, with the day’s loss setting it -4.37% off its average median price target of $88.80 for the next 12 months.
-It is also 46.59% off the consensus price target high of $101.27 offered by 18 analysts, but current levels are -36.59% lower than the price target low of $39.60 for the same period.
+The LSPD stock was last observed hovering at around $58.15 in the last trading session, with the day’s gains setting it 6.39% off its average median price target of $87.96 for the next 12 months.
+It is also 36.27% off the consensus price target high of $101.27 offered by 18 analysts, but current levels are -62.98% lower than the price target low of $39.60 for the same period.

-The stock witnessed a -25.50% loss in the last 1 month and extending the period to 3 months gives it a -10.96%, and is -25.04% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.20% over the week and 7.15% over the month.
+The stock witnessed a -11.35% loss in the last 1 month and extending the period to 3 months gives it a 8.16%, and is 5.41% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.78% over the week and 7.34% over the month.

 Lightspeed POS Inc. (LSPD) Analyst Forecasts